Digitizing scrapbook with camera and laptop.

 Your scrapbooks tell a story exactly as they are, with photos and notes arranged with care.
 To preserve that original context, it’s a great idea to capture each page in its entirety before you do anything else.
 Before you even think about scanning individual photos, scan or photograph the full two-page spreads first.
 This creates a digital "master copy" that saves the layout, handwritten captions, and the overall feel of the album.
 It ensures that the creator’s original narrative isn’t lost when you start digitizing individual elements from the page.
 This step gives you a complete digital version to fall back on.

-Organize by Theme or Year
+Should You Organize by Theme or Year?

 If you have a large collection of scrapbooks, organizing them before you start scanning will save you a ton of time later.
 Group the albums logically—perhaps by year, by family branch, or by major life events like holidays, weddings, and vacations.
 If the albums aren't clearly labeled, use sticky notes to temporarily mark them with their theme or time period.
 This physical sorting makes the scanning process more methodical and provides a clear blueprint for how you’ll name your digital files and folders once everything is on your computer.
 A little organization now prevents a major digital mess later on.